-NEMO Science Center, a museum which focuses on children and science, is an absolute must-see when you visit Amsterdam.
+NEMO Science Museum, a museum which focuses on children and science, is an absolute must-see when you visit Amsterdam.
 With around 500,000 visitors per year, it is one of the most popular museums in the capital city.
 The enormous building which is located near the central station, was designed by the famous architect Renzo Piano and the entire 5th floor has been covered with a new extension that is largely made of glass.
 The glass provides a fantastic view and a new, open connection to the roof.
 A brand new exhibition has also recently been opened on the roof.

 The spatial concept connects into the museum itself and provides a place to discover things.
 Dividing up the large space has led to the creation of various small corners, all of which draw the visitors’ interest and all of which offer something new to discover.
 The restaurant is set up so that routing is scalable and can accommodate peaks and troughs.